-Epileptic seizures can occur at random times without warning, but many people find that their seizures are precipitated by specific triggers.
-Many things can trigger seizures, and each person’s experience is different.
+Although epileptic seizures can occur randomly and without warning, many people find that their seizures are caused by specific triggers.
+Many different things can trigger seizures, and each person’s experiences are different.
 A seizure trigger can be a specific sight or sound, a substance, or a physiologic state (such as having low blood sugar).

-Most seizure triggers can increase excitability in the brain, increasing activity and lowering the seizure threshold.
 Triggers do not cause epilepsy (the underlying causes of epilepsy vary from genetic predisposition to illness and injury) but rather put your brain into a state where it is more likely to have seizure activity.
-It is important to identify what triggers your seizures and to learn how you can avoid those triggers.
+It is important to identify what provokes your seizures and to learn how you can avoid those triggers.

 Some of the most common seizure triggers include: